tytydraco/yessleep/out/If_you_find_an_old_N64_game_called_Desert_War_DO_NOT_PLAY_IT.md

 “I don’t, didn’t move here till ’06.”

 “It was nuts, man.
 I went to the same school he did—Paly, Palo Alto High School.
 There was talk that there was a serial killer.
 I was in 9th grade then, and my parents basically put me under house arrest, couldn’t even walk to school on my own.
 But there were no other disappearances, so people slowly forgot about it.
 No trace of him was ever found.
 Until today.
-Since all that’s left of him is a skeleton, they are going to try to use dental records to make a positive ID.”
+Since all that’s left of him is a skeleton, they are going to try to use dental records to make a positive ID.
+God, man, I've got two daughters.
+Hope there's not a killer on the loose.”

 “Jesus,” I said.
 I wondered if Jason’s brother was the guy who came in yesterday.
 That would be one hell of a coincidence.